JosephTLyons/Track-Notes-1/README.md

 A simple plugin to hold your session and track notes.

 ## Things to do before release:
-* Save info / Recall info - connect values from text editors to processor class, move string pointers to the private and use getter/setters,
+* Save info / Recall info - connect values from text editors to processor class, move string pointers to the private and use getter/setters
+* Make string pointers private

 * Set up all menu information for each plugin format (category, company name, etc).
 * Grab time in standalone crashes app (need to use an if-statement of some sort here)